Svehla/react-sync-ui/README.md

 ### create sync UI

-Now, you just have to define your custom UI which will be promisifed by `react-sync-ui` library.
+Now, you just have to define your custom React component which will be promisifed by `makeSyncUI` function.

-`makeSyncUI` returns Promise which render your custom React Component and will be resolve when you call `props.resolve(any)` in the UI
+`makeSyncUI` returns Promise which render your custom React Component.
+Promise will be resolve when you call `props.resolve(any)` inside of your custom UI.

 #### Alert example